Or you already got started, but you got stuck in the process.

 You worry about how you're going to attract new clients to your business.

-You want to make videos, but you know absolutely nothing about video production.
+You want to make videos more consistently, but you don't know much about video production.

 You lack confidence in front of the camera.